History

 In 1946, Lantmännen signed its first cooperation agreement with Bolinder-Munktell to start selling BM tractors in northern Sweden.

 Fast forward to 1962, and the right to sell Volvo BM tractors was sold throughout the country.
-Local farmers' associations have since functioned as independent dealers in Volvo tractors and later construction machinery.
+Local farmers' associations functioned as independent dealers for Volvo tractors and later construction machinery.
 Having partnered with Volvo since 1946, Swecon is the oldest equipment dealer in the world!

 Swecon established in 1999

-Swecon was formed on January 1, 1999, through a merger of 10 independent resellers within Lantmännen.
+Swecon was formed on 1 January, 1999, through a merger of ten independent resellers within Lantmännen.

 The merger was the result of Volvo CE's strong dealership presence in the larger markets.
 From 2002, Swecon went on to establish itself as a dealer for Volvo CE in Estonia, Latvia, and Lithuania, and later in Germany.